ianmaclarty/amulet/doc/buffers.md

 as if each element were set using the Lua code `view1[i] = view2[i]`.
 This means you can't set a number view to a vector view or vice versa.

+If `start` is given then only elements at that index and beyond will be set.
+The default value for `start` is `1`.

+If `count` is given then at most that many elements will be set.

 ### am.float_array(table) {#am.float_array .func-def}